 The size of a college will have a big influence on your experience.
 If you learn better in an environment where you can get personal attention, focus your search on smaller colleges.
 Many classes are online right now, but there’s still a difference between learning in a Zoom class of 20 students and listening to a recorded lecture designed for ten times that many.

-Consider the college’s location (city, suburb or small town), internship opportunities, extracurricular activities and study abroad like you would have before the pandemic.
-The pandemic won’t last forever, and a couple years from now, big campus events, service programs and study abroad will resume.
-Where do you want to be when those opportunities return?
-Colleges’ websites will have information about what these programs look like in normal times.
+Consider the college’s location (city, suburb or small town), internship opportunities, extracurricular activities and study abroad.
+Big campus events, service programs and study abroad are all important parts of the college experience.
+Where do you want to be for those opportunities?
+Colleges’ websites will have information about what these programs look like.

 Learn about the campus — especially your options for living in the residence halls, and facilities like science labs and performing arts spaces, if you’ll major in a related field.
-Many colleges offer tour videos or live virtual tours via their websites, and some offer videos about academic programs or campus recreation.
+Take a college campus tour — St. Edward’s offers in-person tours.
+Many colleges also offer tour videos or live virtual tours via their websites, and some offer videos about academic programs or campus recreation.
 Some, like St. Edward’s, may also offer personalized virtual visits.
-If you live near a college that interests you, find out if it’s ok to drive or walk through the campus on your own (and what policies, like masking and distancing, you’ll need to follow).
-In addition, St. Edward’s now is offering in-person tours with some safety-related limitations.
+If you live near a college that interests you, find out if it’s ok to drive or walk through the campus on your own.

 Find out each school’s admission requirements, so you have a rough idea of how likely you are to get in.
 Be ambitious – you should always apply to your dream school, even if it seems like a long shot.
 On the flip side, you also should apply to at least one college that you’re 100 percent sure you’ll get into and would be happy attending.
 The rest of the schools you apply to should be somewhere in between.
 They’re schools where you’ll maybe or probably get in, and you’re excited about their programs and campus.

 Consider cost last.
-This is always good college-planning advice, and it’s still true during the pandemic.
+This is always good college-planning advice.
 A college’s published price is not necessarily what you will pay.
 Once you are accepted to the college and fill out the FAFSA, each college will offer you a financial aid package.
 Often, financial aid — scholarships, grants and loans — can turn the most expensive college into the most affordable one.
 So don’t rule out a school based on its sticker price.
 Many colleges are aware that people’s resources have changed during the pandemic and are willing to work with you on financing your education.